-- About 12 pages (including bibliographies), double-spaced, 12 font, Times Newman, 1' margin, and in-text citation (author-year with bibliographies listed at the end of the main text) - Due on Canvas via Turnitin submission - o Apr.
-22th, 2022 on Canvas at 11: 59 pm, est. - Late submission will be punished with reduction of 1/3 letter grade each day the work is overdue.
+- About 12 pages (including bibliographies but excluding appendices), double-spaced, 12 font, Times Newman, 1' margin, and in-text citation (author-year with bibliographies listed at the end of the main text) - Due on Canvas via Turnitin submission - o Dec.
+10th, 2023 on Canvas at 11: 59 pm, est. - Late submission will be punished with reduction of 1/3 letter grade each day the work is overdue.

-Discussion: 25%
+Weekly Presentation: 25%

-• Lead class discussion once.
-Each weekly discussion will start with a presentation of an article assigned to you as listed in Discussion below.
-(Details will be sent to you within the first two weeks of the semester).
+Presentation will be done on articles listed in Presentation below.
+You are expected to do it twice throughout the semester.
+Details will be sent to you within the first two weeks of the semester.